-With practice questions in this handbook, Tutorial Bonus Point questions, Pre-Quiz and Quizzes, you might be wondering "why are there so many tests?!".
+With practice questions in this handbook, iclicker bonus point questions, Pre-Quiz and Quizzes, you might be wondering "why are there so many tests?!".
 The simple answer is that testing has been shown to be the most effective way to learn information in the long term.